Here's Where Prince Harry & Meghan Markle Will Live

 Princess Diana's sister Lady Jane Fellowes and her husband Sir Robert Fellowes, the Queen's former secretary, have lived there, too.

 The best part?
-Markle seems to be a bookworm, displaying everything from Grace Coddington's Grace to Noam Chomsky's Who Rules the World? in her living space, as well as color-coordinated stacks and shelves.
+Markle seems to be a bookworm, displaying everything from Grace Coddington's Grace to Noam Chomsky's Who Rules the World? in her living space, as well as colour-coordinated stacks and shelves.

 Markle's two rescue dogs, Guy, a beagle; and Bogart, a Labrador-shepherd mix, are moving to London with her, according to The Telegraph.